 You know how testing is one of the main things that makes PPC great?
-Well, this will turn your AdWords account management into a well-oiled laboratory.
+Well, this will turn your Google Ads account management into a well-oiled laboratory.
 The script identifies the best ad in the experiment, and actually shows you how much better your account would be doing if you paused all the losers accordingly.
 Time to put theory into practice!

 To do this, the script assumes the same number of total impressions for the ad group, but with the average performance — CTR, CPC and so on — of the winning ad (or ads, if there’s a tie).

 Obviously, these are just simple assumptions.
 Realistically, the performance would vary because those impressions may have been of different quality (and even the number of impressions could have been different, because this ad/keyword combination could have a higher Quality Score and be eligible for more searches).
 However, it’s enough to give you a rough estimate.

 You get to choose which metric makes an ad a winner — CTR is an obvious choice, but if you have enough converting traffic, then you can use conversions per impression, or value per impression, or something entirely different.

 Note that there’s no statistical significance checking in the script — it just checks against click and impression thresholds — so if there are ad groups where the performance is close, you may want to check for yourself whether the winner really is the winner.

 Oh, and the script looks at mobile-preferred ads separately from all device ads.
 After all, the mobile-preferred ads should be picking up all of the mobile traffic.
 If we treated mobile ads like regular ones, it would be inaccurate, as mobile traffic tends to be very different from desktop and tablet traffic.

 Looking for the old version of this script?
 Click here.

 Make a blank Google Sheet and take note of the URL.
 Then copy the script below, paste it into a new script in Google Ads and change a few settings at the top:

 - Put your blank spreadsheet’s URL into spreadsheetURL.
 This is where the results will go.